-3. Adjust the network.http.accept-encoding Preference Value
+4. Adjust the network.http.accept-encoding setting

 - Scroll to the network.http.accept-encoding setting.

 - Erase all the value text in the text box, and press the OK button.

 - Click the Open menu button.

 - Press the Disable buttons beside download manager extensions.

-- Input ‘about:support’ in Firefox‘s address bar, and press the Enter key.
+- Input about:support in Firefox‘s address bar.

-- Press the Open Folder button to open your profiles folder in File Explorer.
+- Press the Open Folder button.

-- Right-click places.sqlite and select Properties from the context menu.
+- Right-click places.sqlite and select Properties.

-- Uncheck the Read-only check box if it’s selected.
+- Uncheck the Read-only checkbox if it’s selected.

 - Click Apply and OK to close the window.

-6. Reset the Firefox Browser
+7. Reset the Firefox browser

-- Click the Refresh Firefox button on that tab.
+- Click the Refresh Firefox button.

-7. Reinstall the Firefox Browser
+8. Reinstall the Firefox Browser

-- Enter ‘appwiz.cpl’ in the Run text box, and click the OK button.
+- Enter appwiz.cpl in the Run text box, and click the OK button.